Garrafao/phitag/frontend/data/guides/explained-annotation-task-userank.md

 ---
-id: 'explained-annotation-task-userank'
+id: 'explained-annotation-task-textrank'
 title: 'Explained: Annotation Task - Text Rank'
 priority: 20
 description: 'Explanation of the Text Rank Annotation Task.'
 ---

-# Text Rank Annotation Task
+# Text Rank Annotation  Annotation Task

 The text rank annotation task asks annotator to rank a set of usages according to some property.
 This property should be specified in the guidelines and could be e.g. ambiguity or sentiment.